kaufi95/jupyter/readme.md

 - http://localhost:8000/services/ngshare/instructors/SP
 - http://localhost:8000/services/ngshare/students/SP

+To see other available endpoints, head to http://localhost:8000/services/ngshare/ (not all endpoints are GET-endpoints)

 ## TODO

 - Fix issue with .ipynb_checkpoint files, so nbgrader does not throw an error when fetching assignments (https://github.com/LibreTexts/ngshare/issues/161)